List of Neighbours characters introduced in 2018: Bea Nilsson

 Beatrix "Bea" Nilsson, played by Bonnie Anderson, made her first appearance on 18 May 2018.
 Anderson's casting details were announced on 5 May.
 She was initially contracted for two years and the show marks her first major acting role.
 Anderson auditioned for the role of Chloe Brennan, and was being considered for the part alongside April Rose Pengilly before producers decided to create the additional role of Bea for her.
 Of her casting, Anderson commented, "I do pinch myself, this is an amazing job to have, even though I started filming in February, it still feels surreal being on set, seeing how it all happens and being a part of it."
 Bea is the estranged half-sister of Elly Conway (Jodi Anasta) and Susan Kennedy's (Jackie Woodburne) niece.
 Megan Davies of Digital Spy stated that Bea and Elly have "a tempestuous history", and Elly worries that her sister will turn her life upside down, especially as Bea has "a dark past".
-On 21 February 2021, a reporter for the Herald Sun confirmed Anderson's departure from the show.
-Anderson chose to leave so she could concentrate on her music career.
-She stated "I was like a pig in mud at that place.
-Neighbours really changed my life for the better in so, so many ways.
-I feel like at the age I was, 23, when I joined the show it has really shaped me into the person that I am today.
-I have overcome a lot, I have grown and I am proud of the way I live my life.
-It was really good to have that structure and now after 3½ years on that show I have decided it is time for me to continue challenging myself and create space to focus on my music and songwriting and more acting."
-Her final scenes aired on 24 May 2021.
-It was confirmed that Anderson would be reprising her role as Bea for the serial's finale.